Skip to content

 --arch={architecture} Specify Architecture

-The download script defaults to downloading the installation package files that match the architecture of the local machine.
-If you need to download installation files for a different architecture, you can specify this parameter.
+The download script defaults to downloading the installation package files of the same architecture as the local machine.
+If you need to download installation files of a different architecture, you can specify this parameter.

 Available architectures are as follows: